Steven-GUAPO/FT_NewCatTree/README.md

 ## What I'd change with more time

-- **LLM fallback.** Deterministic rules cover the big brands;
-  a constrained JSON-schema output would handle odd phrasings and off-brand SKUs, gated by a confidence threshold and cross-checked against the spec table.
+- **LLM fallback** Give the QA layer a way to catch "confidently wrong," not just "uncertain."
+The review queue only flags low-confidence extractions did not catch 0 of the ~40-50 taxonomy misassignments because they were confident and wrong.
+I'd add cross-field consistency checks (ex. a single-unit SSD assigned to "Cables & Connectivity" is a contradiction worth flagging regardless of confidence score) and a small regression set (~50-100 hand-verified products) run on every pipeline change, so a rule-ordering bug in taxonomy.py fails a test instead of shipping silently into 1,000+ products.
 - **Learn workflow rules from behavior.** Seed workflows with rules, then tune them against real add-to-cart / search data.
 Can be done with machine learning algorithms and predictive models.
-- **Unit tests + schema validation** on every output record, and a diffing step so a site redesign that breaks a selector fails loudly.
+- **Unit tests + schema validation** on every output record so a site redesign that breaks a selector fails loudly/ sets off an alarm.

 ## Where it breaks at 10,000 products